Family Friendly Work Environment

 "Offering ideas for improvements and new products is an opportunity we all share, a responsibility we must all accept.
 We seek to promote and reinforce an entrepreneurial spirit - a conviction that growth and continuous improvement is everyone's job."

 Kimball International seeks to provide a participative work environment in which employees have a deep understanding of work processes and can offer valuable suggestions for improving our overall effectiveness.
 Employee engagement is an opportunity, not an obligation, so we voluntarily seek our employees’ proactive role in the Company’s success.

 Kimball International was built upon a culture that recognized and rewarded personal initiative, promoted development opportunities, emphasized safety and environmental issues, took a trend-setting focus on serving its customers, and shared its success with its employees, its communities and its shareowners.
 Our people, their dedication, hard work and ideas have fueled our successful growth.

 A key component of effective employee relations is staying in touch with employees by seeking their feedback and listening to their ideas and concerns.

 Open, non-defensive communication is a key part of Kimball International's culture.
 We address each other on a first name basis and our open door policy provides an ongoing opportunity and invitation for feedback and discussion.

 Our long-held belief in open communication plays an important role in helping Kimball grow stronger.
 We promote open communication in all employee meetings, and encourage private talks with management, as well.
-Our Guiding Principles Feedback Survey provides employees a frequent opportunity to share thoughts without fear of retribution.
+Our Guiding Principles encourage employees to share thoughts without fear of retribution.
 Our open door policy is vital to Kimball's future success - and the future success of all of us.